 Build a basic repair kit with various tools and items and customize it according to your trip’s length, location, and weather conditions.
-The contents of your repair kit will vary but there are several things that can be essential for most trips such as a multi-tool, nylon cord, seam grip, sewing kit, tent pole repair sleeve, and duct tape.
+The contents of your gear repair kit will vary but there are several things that can be essential for most trips such as a multi-tool, nylon cord, seam grip, sewing kit, tent pole repair sleeve, and duct tape.
 You can duct tape to mend hiking boots, fix a cracked water bottle, patch a tear, and protect painful blisters.
 You can also use each of the other backcountry repair kit essentials in a variety of cases.

 Stay hydrated, bring sun cream